prototypefund/Digital_Bargeld-docs/api-mint.rst

   **Response:**

   :status 200 OK:
-    The mint responds with a `ReserveStatus`_ object;  the reserve was known to the mint,
+    The exchange responds with a `ReserveStatus`_ object;  the reserve was known to the exchange,
-  :status 404 Not Found: The withdrawal key does not belong to a reserve known to the mint.
+  :status 404 Not Found: The withdrawal key does not belong to a reserve known to the exchange.

   **Details:**